 - For percentages, this would represent any instances where the calculation includes a patient count that is less that eleven (11) in the denominator.
 In these cases, the percentage is replaced with "ins."
 See below.

 Sometimes when we calculate a performance statistic, the final number is too small, or too small statistically to be meaningful.
 Also, the size of the data pool used in calculating some numbers is too small to provide a meaningful final number.
-Finally, any calculation calculated from a <11 can't have a value.
-In all of these cases, we present the metric as "ins."
+In all of these cases, we present the response "ins" to indicate that, after calculation, the data has no value.
+See Statistical Significance for Solution Display.

 Statistical Significance for Solution Display